-1 Architectural Overview
+- 1 Architectural Overview

-1.1 DSpace Kernel
+- 1.1 DSpace Kernel

-1.1.1 Kernel registration
+- 1.1.1 Kernel registration

-1.2 Service Manager
+- 1.2 Service Manager

-2 Basic Usage
+- 2 Basic Usage

-2.1 Standalone Applications
+- 2.1 Standalone Applications

-2.2 Application Frameworks (Spring, Guice, etc.)
+- 2.2 Application Frameworks (Spring, Guice, etc.)

-2.3 Web Applications
+- 2.3 Web Applications

-3 Providers and Plugins
+- 3 Providers and Plugins 3.1 Activators

-3.1 Activators

-3.2 Provider Stacks
+- 3.2 Provider Stacks

-4 Core Services
+- 4 Core Services

-4.1 Caching Service
+- 4.1 Caching Service

-4.2 Configuration Service
+- 4.2 Configuration Service

-4.3 EventService
+- 4.3 EventService

-4.4 RequestService
+- 4.4 RequestService

-4.5 SessionService
+- 4.5 SessionService

-5 Examples
+- 5 Examples

-5.1 Configuring Event Listeners
+- 5.1 Configuring Event Listeners

-6 Tutorials

 The DSpace Services Framework is a backporting of the DSpace 2.0 Development Group's work in creating a reasonable and abstractable "Core Services" layer for DSpace components to operate within.
 The Services Framework represents a "best practice" for new DSpace architecture and implementation of extensions to the DSpace application.
-DSpace Services are best described as a "Simple Registry" where plugins can be "looked up" or located.
-The DS2 (DSpace 2.0) core services are the main services that make up a DS2 system.
+DSpace Services are best described as a "Simple Registry" where plugins FIXME.
+The DS2 (DSp ace 2.0) core services are the main services that make up a DS2 system.
 These includes services for things like user and permissions management and storage and caching.
-These services can be used by any developer writing DS2 plugins (e.g. statistics), providers (e.g. authentication), or user interfaces.
+These services can be used by any developer writing DS2 plugins (e.g. statistics), providers (e.g. authentication), or user interfaces (e.g. JSPUI).